 Living with back and neck pain can make every day a struggle.
-The Orange Park Medical Center team can help
+We can help.

 - Back and Neck Pain: This is typically the result of a muscle strain or a soft tissue injury.
 While painful, it is not normally an indication of a serious medical condition.
 If pain persists longer than 72 hours, it could indicate a more significant problem and a physician should be consulted.